Key Takeaways

 Nominators back validators they trust with their DOT stake.
 If their chosen validators perform well, nominators share in the rewards.
 If validators misbehave, both validators and nominators can lose a portion of their stake through “slashing.”

 For smaller holders, nomination pools allow users to pool their DOT together to collectively nominate validators.
-With over 250 pools and more than 45,000 members, this feature enables participation with as little as 1 DOT.
+With over 250 pools and tens of thousands of members, this feature enables participation with as little as 1 DOT.
 The 2025 staking dashboard upgrade further simplified the experience with a unified wallet system, real-time reward projections, and support for 12 languages.

 Governance